websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-performance-panel/about-the-content-performance-panel.md

 # About the Content Performance Panel

 > Available: Liferay 7.3+.
+Some Content Performance options are only available starting with Liferay DXP 7.4.

-The *Content Performance* panel is a global application for analyzing performance metrics of your content, like traffic channels or the number of views and reads over time.
+The *Content Performance* panel is a global application for analyzing performance metrics of your content, like traffic acquisition channels or the number of views over time.
 Using the Content Performance panel, content teams can periodically assess and adapt their content strategy.
+The Content Performance panel is available for assets based on a [Display Page Template](../site-building/displaying-content/using-display-page-templates/displaying-content-with-display-page-templates.md) and starting with Liferay DXP 7.4, for [Content](../../site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md) and [Widget](../site-building/creating-pages/using-widget-pages/adding-widgets-to-a-page.md) Pages.

 To learn how to analyze your content performance quantitatively using the Content Performance panel, see [Analyze Content Metrics Using the Content Performance panel](./analyze-content-metrics-using-content-performance-panel.md).